June 2, 2023 / Marjoram

-We dig deep to help you uncover what’s unique about you, what separates you from your competitors, and how it all impacts the products or solutions your customers are searching for.
-Aligning this process entails stakeholder interviews, an assessment of existing branding and messaging guidelines, and a review of all marketing and communication strategies.
+We dig deep to help you uncover what’s unique about you, what separates you from your competitors, and how it all aligns to impact the products or solutions your customers are searching for.
+Discovery entails stakeholder and customer interviews, an assessment of existing branding and messaging guidelines, and a review of all current marketing and communication strategies.
 To build context, we also look at how your competitors approach similar conversations with your target audience.

 2. Distill: Frame & Message

-Next, we sort through the discovered information and distill it to the core idea and narratives of your brand.
-We edit and refine those storylines to help you craft a messaging framework that addresses the priorities of critical stakeholders while more importantly also meeting the informational needs (and curiosity) of your prospective buyers.
-Framing your new messaging with a clear emphasis on the issues you help solve.
+Next, we sort through the uncovered information and distill it to the core idea and narratives of your brand.
+We edit and refine those storylines to help you craft a messaging framework that addresses the priorities of critical stakeholders while also — and more importantly — satisfying the informational needs and curiosity of your prospective buyers.
+Framing your new messaging puts a clear emphasis on the issues you help solve.

 3. Deliver: Apply & Amplify

-With the concepting and messaging development steps completed, it’s time to execute the brand reframing.
-Our team stays involved as needed to help plan and execute content development, including the build out of your new messaging guidelines and an overhaul of your website.
-Clarity and consistency are the path to success, no matter what form your marketing deliverables take.
+With the concepting and messaging development steps completed, it’s time to enact the brand reframing.
+Our team stays involved as needed to help plan and execute content development, including the buildout of your new messaging guidelines and an overhaul of your website.
+Clarity and consistency are the paths to success, no matter what form your marketing deliverables take.

 4. Delight: Refine & Support

-We’re here to support you and help make the website and relaunch as smooth and stress-free as possible.
+We’re here to support you, helping make the campaign and website (re)launch as smooth and stress-free as possible.
 And we’re here after, too, to help you evaluate and implement the results of your efforts.
 You’ll keep what works best, continuing to refine and optimize your message for multiple audiences and verticals as needed.